Leclerc takes Bahrain pole position

 Verstappen had looked so strong for much of the session and seemed to feel he and Red Bull had fallen a little short of their ultimate potential.

-"It was a bit hit and miss," the Dutchman said.
-"Q2 seemed good then Q3 was a bit of a struggle to put the balance together.
+"It was a bit hit-and-miss," the Dutchman said.
+"Q2 seemed good, then Q3 was a bit of a struggle to put the balance together.
 But we have a good car - a good race car as well, which at the end of the day is the most important.
 A good start to the new era.

 "We have a few things to look into and we will try to do better for the next time.
 A good battle with Charles and Carlos at the end.
 They did a good job over the winter."